ReconA/midwars/README.md

-#AI for Games III course project.
+#AI for Games III course project
 A bot team for Heroes of Newerth.

 # tkt-hon Midwars Tourney